 And remember: always read reviews!
 See what others are saying about the program and how it’s helped them achieve their goals.

-What should I look for in a program?
+What should I look for in an online TEFL program?

 What you’re looking for in a program will depend on what you’re hoping to do with a TEFL certification.

 If you want to get certified to further a long-term teaching career, you’ll want to think about the value and prestige of the program.
 University-accredited programs hold the most international value.
 For example, the Cambridge CELTA is by far the industry’s gold standard of TEFL certificates.
 Developed and accredited by Cambridge University, this prestigious program is available worldwide and online.

 On the other hand, if you are interested in English teaching as a shorter-term gig, the prestige of a program may be less of a factor.
 While it’s still important to make sure you’ll be getting enough training hours and meeting the requirements of the places you are hoping to get hired, you may want to make cost a significant factor in choosing a program.